EsamGhaleb/medal_workshop_on_multimodal_interaction/README.md

 | 15:30 - 15:45 | Break                                                                 |
 | 15:45 - 17:00 | Multimodal similarity analysis using kinematic and speech features |

+## Download the workshop data and code
+You can download the workshop data and code from the GitHub repository: https://github.com/EsamGhaleb/medal_workshop_on_multimodal_interaction

 ## Installation & Setup Instructions